Chanda-Abdul/Frontend-Mentor-Angular-Dine-Restaurant/README.md

 - [ ] add event booking component so that users can book events, similar to the reservation component
 ### Useful resources

+- [Reactive forms](https://angular.io/guide/reactive-forms) - This helped me...
+I really liked this pattern and will use it going forward.
 - 🙌🏾 [Angular Reactive Forms in 10 Minutes](https://youtu.be/MMP_OcjWNQo) - This is an amazing YouTube which helped me finally understand how to build Reactive Forms with Angular.
 I'd recommend it to anyone still learning this concept.
 - [/angular/flex-layout](https://github.com/angular/flex-layout) - <s>This helped me because it's much easier to incorporate <b>Flexbox</b> into a <b>template</b> than a <b>CSS</b> stylesheet 🤔 .
 I really liked this pattern and will use it going forward.</s> Now, I prefer to create flex styles with <i>Sass</i>
 - [Udemy: Angular (Full App) with Angular Material, Angularfire & NgRx Created by Maximilian Schwarzmüller](https://www.udemy.com/share/101WvC3@iwU-zs0EjLuBHrh2IFqrITl0TXzocf5BeqTXM5rBHhVGmHco65hhIW8VnrsMxYA=/) - Great Tutorials.
 Would Recommend.